 Educative communication often is impeded because the period and societal circumstances within which a parent had grown up differs radically from the hurried dynamic of society within which an educand grows up today.
-In this way, different levels of directedness, interest and development rise between members of the same family, which gives rise to a cleft which obstructs educative communication.
+In this way different levels of directedness, interest and development rise between members of the same family that gives rise to a clef that obstructs educative communication.

 "The children who outgrow us must notice many elders.
-They outgrow us not only because often they have followed a better school preparation and, therefore, with all things considered, before the elders are a closed book, they are carried along by the strong dynamic which our society has over all matters, and their thinking is very different and, with this, they have acquired an entirely different mentality and disposition than their elders did growing up in the society they did", according to Couwenberg (in Dutch)."
+They outgrow us not only because often they have followed a better school preparation and therefore with all things considered, before the elders are a closed book, they are carried along by the strong dynamic that our society has over all matters and their thinking is very different and with this they have acquired an entirely different mentality and disposition than their elders did growing up in the society they did", according to Couwenberg42 (in Dutch).

 The children of today have a much better opportunity to progress more quickly scholastically than their parents could and be able to complete their tertiary preparation at a youthful age.
-Therefore, a child will also necessarily move on a higher level, and therefore, he/she [the parent] will not meddle with his/her educating [schooling??] because he/she doesn't know what this is about and feels uncertain about it.
-On the contrary, often a child will not pay attention to his/her parent's admonitions because he/she sees the parents as being old fashioned about his/her education (Kirstein).
+Therefore, a child will also necessarily move on a higher level, and therefore he [the parent] will not meddle with his educating because he doesn't know what this is about and feels uncertain about it.
+On the contrary, often a child will not pay attention to his parent's admonitions because he sees the parents as being old fashioned about his education (Kirstein43).